-PROCEDURE FOR RETROFITTING FROM STANDARD TAPES
+PROCEDURE FOR RETROFITTING FROM STANDARD TAPES OR ISSUE 1.0 OF SD3970

-This issue is run tape compatible with 1.X issues of System 85[®], R2V3.
-The HEALTH, EDUCATION AND SAFETY PACKAGE feature must be installed by the following run tape procedures:
+This issue is run tape compatible with 1.X issues of System 85®, R2V3.
+It is also run tape compatible with issue 1.0 of SD3970.
+The HEALTH, EDUCATION AND SAFETY PACKAGE features must be installed by the following run tape procedures:

-- 1. With the standard tapes in the machine, press RUN TAPE, EXECUTE on the MAAP. - 2.
-When the run tape completes, insert the special development tape (tapes for duplicated system) into the machine.
-Press RUN TAPE, EXECUTE. - 3.
-The Special Development tape(s) now contain the translations of the machine.
+- With the standard tapes or SD3970, issue 1.0 tapes in the machine, press RUN TAPE, EXECUTE on the MAAP. - If trunk group 255 has been administered, display and make note of all trunks in this trunk group.
+Remove these trunks and remove trunk group 255. - If Emergency Alert Dial Access Codes have been administered in a previous issue of the special development (feature access code "59" in Proc 350, Word 2), these should be displayed, recorded and removed. - If applicable, follow any procedures as described in the standard ISCN documents. - When the run tape completes, insert the special development tape into the on-line tape drive.
+Press RUN TAPE, EXECUTE again. - 6.
+The Special Development tape now contains the translations of the machine.
+If this is a duplicated system, move the special development tape from the on-line tape drive to the off-line tape drive, insert another special development tape into the on-line tape drive and press RUN TAPE, EXECUTE again.
 It is now necessary to load these tapes into the memory of the machine.
-If this is a duplicated system, proceed from step 5, otherwise continue with step 4. - Load the special development into memory by depressing the rocker switch entitled 'ENABLE' proceed to step 8. - 5.
-Depress the ENABLE switch in the off-line processor in order to load the new tape. - 6.
-Use Procedure 613 to switch processors. - 7.
-Depress the ENABLE switch in the processor that now is off-line in order to load the new tape. - 8.
-Perform a run tape on all, including spare, special development (RED LABELED) tapes.
+If this is a duplicated system, proceed from step 8, otherwise continue with step 7. - Verify that the on-line Microdiagnostic Test Select switch is set for test 15.
+Load the special development into memory by depressing the rocker switch entitled 'ENABLE'.
+After the load is complete proceed to step 11. - Verify that the off-line processor's Microdiagnostic Test Select switch is set for test 15.
+Depress the ENABLE switch in the off-line processor in order to load the new tape.